Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 What do I need for my baby when using a binky?

 There are a few items that you will want to have on hand when your baby is using their binky.
-You should keep extra pacifiers in the diaper bag, bedside table, and stroller so if they do drop it or lose it while out of the house you can grab another one quickly!
+You should keep extra pacifiers in the diaper bag, bedside table, and stroller so that if they do drop it or lose it while out of the house, you can grab another one quickly!
 It’s also helpful to have a zip-top baggie on hand for dirty pacifiers.

 What if my baby won’t stop sucking their binky?

 If you notice that your child is not able to fall asleep without the pacifier, then it might be time to help them break the habit.
 In order to do this successfully, start by putting a few extra pacifiers in their crib.
-Once they get used to having them nearby, make a big show of removing one from the room and then cut down on the extras until you are only giving your child one at bedtime.
+Once they get used to having pacifiers scattered nearby, make a big show of removing one from the room and then cut down on the extras until you are only giving your child one at bedtime.

 When Should I Stop Using a Pacifier?